oohtmeel1/knowledge_gpt/README.md

 </div>

+**This tool is not Associated with NIST.
+This is just a proof of concept.
+I made it for fun.**

 **Accurate answers and instant citations for your documents.**

 Upload your documents and get answers to your questions, with citations from the text.